 María Grand is a 2019 Resident Artist

-Music as a User’s Manual seeks to functionalize the ritualized nature of the concert.
-It asks what is there to take home after one goes to a concert.
-Is there any real change that happens, and are there any actual tools offered to listeners that they can implement in their lives?
-In the first performance of her season-long Roulette residency, María Grand seeks to create self-contained music that is not a means to an end, rather is the means are the end – where sound illustrates, concretely and abstractly, something everyone can do.
+For the first concert of her residency, María Grand performs Music as a User’s Manual, a series of compositions that seek to functionalize the rituals that make up a concert experience.
+It asks what is there to take home after one goes to a concert – is there any real change that happens, and are there any actual tools offered to listeners that they can implement in their lives?
+Grand strives to create self-contained music that is not a means to an end, rather that the means are the end – where sound illustrates, concretely and abstractly, something everyone can do.
+She will be joined by Ganavya Doraiswamy on vocals, Joel Ross on vibraphone, and Rajna Swaminathan on percussion.

 Ganavya Doraiswamy, vocals